 A simple explanation is that an API is an open channel for software to communicate with an external 3rd party software.
 For example, a mobile application can be set to extract data from a web service or website and display on a mobile interface via APIs.
 Or Facebook or Instagram feed can be displayed on your website via API calls.

-A Backlink is simply a web hyperlink that references back to your website.
+A Backlink is simply a web hyperlink that references and links back to your website.
 Backlinks are extremely important in SEO as it helps web crawlers identify and rank your website and pages.
 However, not all backlinks are the same.
 Some links may have the opposite effect on your SEO.

 Bounce rate refers to the percentage of website visitors that exits a landing page without visiting any other pages.
 A high bounce rate is usually associated with a perception that the website visitor is not interested in the content.
 But depending on the intent of the web page content, this may not be an accurate assessment.